locationtech/geotrellis/docs/tutorials/quickstart.md

 By far, the quickest route to being able to play with GeoTrellis is to follow these steps:

-1. Use `git` to clone the template repository at `github.com/geotrellis/geotrellis-sbt-template repository`:
+1. Use `git` to clone the template repository at `github.com/geotrellis/geotrellis-sbt-template`:
 ```bash
   git clone git@github.com:geotrellis/geotrellis-sbt-template
 ```